xmos/lib_src/examples/AN00231_ASRC_SPDIF_TO_DAC/README.rst

 Prerequisites
 ..............
- * This document assumes familiarity with I2S and SPDIF interfaces, the principals of ASRC the XMOS xCORE architecture, the XMOS tool chain and the xC language.
+ * This document assumes familiarity with I2S and SPDIF interfaces, the principals of ASRC and a basic understanding of the XMOS xCORE architecture, the XMOS tool chain and the xC language.
 Documentation related to these aspects which are not specific to this application note are linked to in the references appendix.

  * For a description of XMOS related terms found in this document please see the XMOS Glossary [#]_.